-School greening means making sustainability for future generations the focus of curriculum and professional development, facilities
+School greening means making sustainability for today's children and future generations the focus of curriculum and

 When approaching the analysis with an open mind, it becomes clear: greening schools might be the most cost-effective path toward improving school performance.
 In fact, it might be the only educational achievement enhancing path that is also "profitable" (due to energy and operational cost benefits) even without considering the secondary (job creation, student / teacher health) and tertiary (pollution levels, capacity building for energy efficiency and other "green" across the country) benefits.